 Recently comprehensively surveyed in a two volume book by Margaret Boden 'Mind as Machine: A History of Cognitive Science' (OUP 2006) briefly described here.

-There will be BBC Radio 3 programme presented by Margaret Boden on Sunday 18th March 21:45 GMT: The Sunday Feature: Mind as Machine.
+There was a BBC Radio 3 programme presented by Margaret Boden on Sunday 18th March 2007 21:45 GMT: The Sunday Feature: Mind as Machine.